Overview of Glaucoma

 Glaucomas are a group of eye disorders characterized by progressive optic nerve damage in which an important part is a relative increase in intraocular pressure (IOP) that can lead to irreversible loss of vision.

-Glaucoma is the 2nd most common cause of blindness worldwide and the 2nd most common cause of blindness in the United States, where it is the leading cause of blindness for Black and Hispanic people.
-About 3 million Americans and 64 million people worldwide have glaucoma, but only half are aware of it.
+Glaucoma is the second most common cause of blindness worldwide and the second most common cause of blindness in the United States, where it is the leading cause of blindness for Black and Hispanic people.
+Approximately 4 million Americans (1) and 70 million people worldwide have glaucoma, but only half are aware of it (2).
 Glaucoma can occur at any age but is 6 times more common among people > age 60.

 Glaucomas are categorized as